 “It will soon be time.
-You will see then.”
+You will see it then.”

 The man in black cleared his throat and Fox Villain turned his head to take in the once ally.
-The mentor that had helped him here to train.
 This man had scared him.
 Truth be told he still would scare him if fear had not taken leave of him.
 The man in black’s anger burned as bright as Fox Villain’s hate.

 “It must be stopped before it can happen.
-The glaive can harness your song for just that journey, the armor will protect you.
+The glaive can harness your Song for just that journey, the armor will protect you from others and yourself.
 Only with the death of one can there be life for all.”

 His lack of memory tugged at him, “I don’t remember, not all of it.”

 “Do you need to though?
 Beyond what needs to be done?”
 The voice was so reasonable.